FinalForEach/Brainf-Compiler/README.md

 Yet another compiler of the esoteric language, created as a refresher.

-Compiles from BF to CPP source code.
+Compiles from BF to C++ source code.
 Applies some optimizations to make the output run faster.
 Namely:

 * Sequential adds / subtracts and shifts are combined